-In following Jesus, sometimes obedience is clear and other times I wonder what obedience means in my situation.
-What I have found is there are many times God will call me to do something and I am not sure what obedience looks like in that situation.
-When placed in this situation, believers will often choose partial obedience because they lack the wisdom to ask clarity-seeking questions which will help them to fully obey God.
-Initially, when this would happen to me, I used to take steps towards what I believed obedience looked like.
-But many times things would be unclear and I would stop short of full obedience by not seeking God for clarity on what obedience was in my situation.
+In following Jesus, sometimes obedience is clear, and other times I wonder what obedience means in my situation.
+What I have found is there are many times God will call me to do something, and I am not sure what obedience looks like in that situation.
+When placed in this situation, believers will often choose partial obedience because they lack the wisdom to ask clarity-seeking questions, which will help them to fully obey God.
+Initially, when this happened to me, I used to take steps toward what I believed obedience looked like.
+But many times, things would be unclear, and I would stop short of full obedience by not seeking God for clarity on what obedience was in my situation.

 What Does Partial Obedience Look Like?

-I used to foolishly believe that as long as I was moving towards what I believed God wanted, I was doing what pleased God.
+I used to foolishly believe that as long as I was moving toward what I believed God wanted, I was doing what pleased God.
 I rationalized that in my act of partial obedience, I was trying my best to pursue the Will of God.
-You see sometimes obedience is clear and other times it takes a bit more work to know your next move.
-When we are immature in our faith, we often fail to ask the questions needed to fully obey God .
-Often times, seeking God for clarity IS our first step towards obedience.
+You see, sometimes obedience is clear, and other times it takes a bit more work to know your next move.
+When we are immature in our faith, we often fail to ask the questions needed to fully obey God.
+Oftentimes, seeking God for clarity IS our first step toward obedience.
 As God matures us, we learn to ask important clarity-seeking questions.

 Shut It Down

 Back in late 2018, or early 2019, God showed me I need to shut down my hardware consulting business.
 This news left me in utter shock and dismay.
 God’s instruction led me to ask frustrated questions like, “God don’t you realize I have nothing else lined up?”
 Or “Don’t you know I would need to go get a job? ” At the time, I had more questions than I had answers and found myself at a complete loss.